Groundwater Sustainability Plan - Draft Components

 - Draft Intro Chapter has been reviewed by GSAs as part of Plan Area Chapter review (Feb 2021)

-- The Long-Term Governance Committee is currently developing a draft Joint Powers Authority document for the Working Group to review (draft estimated to be shared in June 2021)
+- The Long-Term Governance Committee is currently developing a draft Joint Powers Authority document for the Working Group to review (draft estimated to be shared with the Working Group in early Fall 2021)

 General Informative / Educational Materials